sfeltner-godaddy/rr-streamlining/README.md

       %%
       %% AWS Base Questions - No gating question.
       AwsBase100{Does your application adhere to all must haves in the Must Haves Should Dos?}
-      AwsBase100 --> AwsBase103  %% Further review required
+      AwsBase100 --> AwsBase101  %% Further review required
-      AwsBase103{Which environments/accounts is this project expected to utilize?}
+      AwsBase101{Which environments/accounts is this project expected to utilize?}
-      AwsBase103 --> AwsBase108  %% Keep it!
+      AwsBase101 --> AwsBase102  %% Keep it!
 Keep it base
-      AwsBase108{Please describe all end users of this project:}
+      AwsBase102{Please describe all end users of this project:}
-      AwsBase108 --> AwsBase109 %% Gate this with "Are there services im this account utilized by employees?""
+      AwsBase102 --> AwsBase103 %% Gate this with "Are there services im this account utilized by employees?""
-      AwsBase109{"Is everything you are using in ADOPT on TechRadar?"}
+      AwsBase103{"Is everything you are using in ADOPT on TechRadar?"}
-      AwsBase109 --> AwsST01000  %% Maybe base/general
+      AwsBase103 --> AwsBase104  %% Maybe base/general
+      AwsBase104{"Is security logging applied to all systems and will it include application security logging for your production services prior to taking production traffic?"}
+      AwsBase104 --> AwsBase105  %% Keep - base
+      AwsBase105{"Which of the following strategies do you apply for least privilege and zero trust?"}
+      AwsBase105 --> AwsBase106  %% Keep
+      AwsBase106{"Will there be any admin access to any production resource beyond Break-Glass Procedure?"}
+      AwsBase106 --> AwsBase107  %% Keep
+      AwsBase107{"How often do you upgrade your software/packages/libs or self-managed applications?"}
+      AwsBase107 --> AwsBase108  %% Keep
+      AwsBase108{"Are all logs, monitors, and alerts configured in compliance with 'GoDaddy Monitoring Standard', and confirmed to be operating appropriately?"}
+      AwsBase108 --> AwsBase109
+      AwsBase109{"Is your application integrated with the SPAQ to capture application metrics?"}
+      AwsBase109 --> AwsBase110
+      AwsBase110{"Have you identified recovery processes for each layer of your application?"}
+      AwsBase110 --> AwsBase111  %% Keep
+      AwsBase111{"Do all deployments in this project generate change orders when deploying to production?"}
+      AwsBase111 --> AwsBase112  %% Keep
+      AwsBase112{"Select all authentication systems the project is using:"}
+      AwsBase112 --> AwsBase113  %% Keep, but gate - base
+      AwsBase113{"Do all tools hosted in this account adhere to the Tool Security Standard in full?"}
+      AwsBase113 --> AwsST01000  %% Keep but gate - base

       %% AWS - Service Tier 1 or 0
       AwsST01000{"Is your service a Service Tier 0 or 1?"}